Anime Expo: Anime Expo Chibi

 Anime Expo Chibi (formerly Anime Expo Ontario) is an annual two-day anime convention held during November at Ontario Convention Center in Ontario, California.
 Organized by Anime Expo, it is designed to be a smaller convention that focuses on the artist alley and exhibit hall.
 The programming has an arcade, cosplay contest, karaoke, live music, Maid Cafe, manga lounge, tabletop gaming, and workshops.
+In July 2026 it was announced the convention would not be held that year, but dates were announced for 2027.